-A very simple way to grow your vertical garden is to use vertical garden planters.
-You can DIY your own pots out of wood, use other upcycled materials, or you can purchase a pre-made vertical wall planter.
+Another very simple way to grow your vertical garden is to use vertical garden planters.
+You can DIY your own pots out of wood, use other upcycled materials, or purchase a pre-made vertical wall planter.

 Pocketed Wall Panel

 An excellent option is a pocketed wall panel to plant your garden in.
-They’re available in many different sizes and are usually stackable to allow you to customize the size of your garden with multiple panels.
+They’re available in many different sizes and are usually stackable so you can customize the size with multiple panels.

-When using these panels, it’s a good idea to put a water resistant layer of plastic between the planter and your wall to avoid any water damage to your home.
+When using these panels, consider putting a water-resistant layer of plastic between the planter and your wall.
+This will avoid any water damage to your home.

 Pocketed Wall Panel

-Multiple pots grouped together on the wall can create enough foliage that the pots become hidden and only a living wall is visible.
+Pots grouped together on the wall can create enough foliage that the pots become hidden.
+This is how you create a “living wall” in your home.
 Some of these vertical planter kits are even self-watering, which means even less work for you.

 Growing an Indoor Vertical Herb Garden

-Many herbs love getting a lot of sun and you’ll often use these herbs while cooking so it only makes sense to grow your herb garden in your kitchen window.
-Windowsills offer very limited space so try using a hanging vertical garden design to get the most of that prime, sunny real estate.
+Herbs love sunlight, and you’ll often use these herbs while cooking.
+So, it only makes sense to grow your herb garden in your kitchen window.
+Windowsills offer limited space, so try using a hanging vertical design to get the most of that sunny real estate.

 Upside Down Hanging Planter

-There are plenty of DIY vertical garden ideas to suspend your plants in front of a window but a fun and unique option is upside down hanging planters.
-Suspend these at varying heights in front of your kitchen window and you’ll be able to just reach up and pick your herbs as you need them.
+There are plenty of DIY vertical garden ideas to suspend your plants in front of a window.
+One fun and unique option is upside down hanging planters.
+Suspend these at varying heights in front of your kitchen window.
+That way, you’ll be able to just reach up and pick your herbs as you need them.

 Hanging Window Shelves

-Another option is to place a hanging window shelf in front of your kitchen window and pop your herbs onto the shelves in individual pots.
-This will save you plenty of windowsill space while allowing you to grow a massive herb farm in a wonderfully convenient location.
+Another option is to place a hanging window shelf in front of your kitchen window.
+Simply pop your herbs onto the shelves in individual pots.
+This will save you windowsill space, while allowing you to grow a massive herb farm in a wonderfully convenient location.

 Growing an Indoor Vertical Succulent Garden